 Child has attended Storycamp

-During that time, s/he has been encouraging with peers, a positive force, and has been happy to participate in activities
+During that time, they have been encouraging with peers, a positive force, and has been happy to participate in activities

 If chosen as a CIT, camp rate is discounted: $300/ week

 We ask the child applying to write a paragraph about why they would like to be a counselor in training.
 If possible, please include the sessions in which the child is interested.